Xiongbang Die Casting (Nantong) Co., Ltd. – Model 2000 Metal Crusher and Apron Conveyor Case Study

 Xiongbang Die Casting (Nantong) Co., Ltd. is a wholly-owned subsidiary of Wencan Group (SHA: 603348).
 Founded in 2006, it is one of the largest and most technologically advanced die-casting enterprises in China and a state-certified high-tech enterprise.
-The company specializes in the R&D and manufacture of precision aluminum alloy automotive castings, including body structural components, integrated structural parts and battery housings, serving leading global automakers such as Mercedes-Benz, NIO, Li Auto, XPeng, Tesla, SERES, and GAC Aion.
-In 2024, Xiongbang received the third prize of the Jiangsu Provincial Science & Technology Award; in the January–August period of 2026, both output and sales doubled year-on-year.
+The company specializes in the research and development and manufacture of precision aluminum alloy automotive castings, including body structural components, integrated structural parts and battery housings, serving leading global automakers such as Mercedes-Benz, NIO, Li Auto, XPeng, Tesla, SERES, and GAC Aion.
+In 2024, Xiongbang received the third prize of the Jiangsu Provincial Science and Technology Award; in the January–August period of 2026, both output and sales doubled year-on-year.

 For a plant that produces over ten thousand integrated high-pressure die-cast rear floor panels per month, return-scrap handling at the melting furnace directly determines whether the entire line can keep pace.
 The die-casting process naturally generates a steady stream of runners, biscuit ends, edge trimmings and rejected castings — "return scrap" that arrives in every conceivable size and shape.
 Over-sized chunks melt sluggishly, hogging furnace space, while the mixed geometry keeps piling up at the furnace mouth until somebody with a steel bar pushes it through.
 At best, it ties up manpower; at worst, it poses a safety risk.